rulego/rulego/README.md

 <img src="doc/imgs/logo.png" width="100">

-`RuleGo` is a lightweight, high-performance, embedded orchestration rule engine based on `Go` language.
+`RuleGo` is a lightweight, high-performance, embedded, orchestrable component-based rule engine based on `Go` language.
 It is also a flexible and highly customizable event processing framework.
+Support heterogeneous system data integration.
 It can aggregate, distribute, filter, transform, enrich and execute various actions on input messages.

 ## Documentation